Valentin Tomberg, Catholic Tradition and the Counter Revolution (Part VI)

 But leaving aside this passage at the moment, it must be said that in the hermetic Catholic works, the theme of ominous foreboding is less pronounced than in the legal-political works.

-However, what IS prominent in Tomberg’s hermetic works is a repeated challenge to the Enlightenment thinking that arose in the Eighteenth century.
+However, what is prominent in Tomberg’s hermetic works is a repeated challenge to the Enlightenment thinking that arose in the Eighteenth century.

 This takes manifold forms throughout both Meditations on the Tarot and Lazarus Come Forth.